 St. Andrews Castle in Fife is a stunning reminder of the turbulent history of Scotland.
-This iconic castle was built in the 12th century and served as a residence for the bishops and archbishops of St Andrews for hundreds of years, and over the centuries it witnessed numerous sieges, battles, and political upheavals.
+This iconic castle was built in the 12th century and served as a residence for the bishops and archbishops of St Andrews for hundreds of years, witnessing numerous sieges, battles, and political upheavals.

 In this article, we’ll delve into the rich history of St Andrews Castle and explore the many wonders that await visitors to this ancient stronghold.